 You can click on “Copy” next to any field to copy it into your clipboard, click on “Map” next to the parent/city region to display it on map and show more details about it or click on “Print” next to any field to print the results.

 Most of these fonts are usually handwritten and may look a little different depending on the person writing the text.

-German documents might be even more difficult to read since most of them are handwritten and Germany used multiple non-standart handwritings during their history, with the most common being Kurrent and Schwabacher.
-Although some of the letters are similiar to regular English cursive, others may look completely different and be hard to decypher.
+German documents might be even more difficult to read since most of them are handwritten and Germany used multiple non-standard handwritings during their history, with the most common being Kurrent and Schwabacher.
+Although some of the letters are similar to regular English cursive, others may look completely different and be hard to decypher.

-This tool can help with reading older handwritten documents by inputing the text you believe is written on them in English and comparing the original with the text generated in German handwriting.
+This tool can help with reading older handwritten documents by inputting the text you believe is written on them in English and comparing the original with the text generated in German handwriting.